-After yesterday’s blog talking a little bit about the early stages of development for League of Infamy (the occasionally co-operative dungeon crawler*), today we’re explaining a little bit about the background behind the mysterious League.
+After our previous blog talking a little bit about the early stages of development for League of Infamy (the co-operative dungeon crawler where you play the villains), today we’re explaining a little bit about the background behind the mysterious League.

 After the initial decision that the game would be about a group of villains trying to play nicely together, we needed to come up with a good reason about why they were heading off on this little jaunt.
 After all, a gang of miscreants wouldn’t necessarily choose to work together… without good reason.

 Of course, we knew we wanted to set League of Infamy in the same universe of Kings of War (just like we did with Dungeon Saga), so we needed something that would make sense in that context.
 Initially we tossed around the idea that an Abyssal Warlock had captured the villains and was forcing them to do his bidding… and potentially a bonus mission would be a scenario against the warlock.
 The characters would each be trying to impress the warlock by performing the most evil deeds possible.

 However, that didn’t really feel quite right, and it was back to the drawing board.
 It was actually during one of our discussions with James and Sophie that the idea of the League came up.
 They suggested the idea of a mysterious, Illuminati-type organisation that would be sending their evil minions across Pannithor to commit all sorts of foul thievery and dastardly doings.
 Subsequently the League of Infamy was born.